WalterVVilcaM/WalterVVilcaM/README.md

 <!--Intro start-->
 <h3 align="center">A passionate Student of sofware developer from Perú <img height="40" src="https://emoji.gg/assets/emoji/7333-parrotdance.gif"></h3>

-- 🔭 I’m currently working on my **Python Course**
+- 🔭 I’m currently working on my **Stundent Projets**

-- 🌱 I’m currently learning **Python, HTML5 and CSS3**
+- 🌱 I’m currently learning **Kotlin, HTML5 and CSS3**

 - 👯 I’m looking to collaborate on **front-end and back-end projects**

 - 📫 How to reach me: **waltervvilcam@gmail.com**

-- ⚡ What I like to do: **I like so much reading, basketball and skateboarding...and coding of course**
+- ⚡ What I like to do: **I like so much reading, listen to music and travel...and coding of course**

 <h3 align="center">Connect with me:</h3>
 <!--Intro end-->